What is your SEO process?

-At the time of publication, the meeting, NAP completion, audit, summary report, and SEO strategic plan are $275 up front and $275 at completion for websites of most sizes.
+At the time of publication, the meeting, NAP completion, audit, summary report, and SEO strategic plan is $750 for websites of average sizes.
 We believe this is an excellent value that will save you time and money in the long run.
 It is likely to drive “free” traffic to your site for months and years to come.

 Why isn’t the SEO audit and strategy plan free?

 The audit and plan are not free, because it takes time and resources to make it uniquely effective.
 You will receive a customized report and strategic plan, not simply a computer printout.
 You are paying for the SEO expertise and overall understanding of digital marketing.

 Once my customized SEO plan is developed, what can I expect to pay for SEO implementation?

 It depends what we need to do.
 If we simply need to tweak a few items, costs will be less than if the website requires an overhaul.
 These are typical costs:

 - Monthly analytics, reporting, recommendations, and 1 hour of SEO updates: $350 per month